davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 > `target` directory of the crate or workspace like any other dependency.

-The host pre-built standard library will always be used for procedural macros and build scripts ([?][rationale-sysroot-for-host-deps]).
+The host pre-built standard library will always be used for procedural macros and build scripts ([?][rationale-host-deps-cross], [?][rationale-host-deps-host]).
 Multi-target projects (resulting from the `target` field in artifact dependencies or the use of `per-pkg-target` fields) may result in the standard library being built multiple times - once for each target in the project.

 *See the following sections for rationale/alternatives:*